-Below are Lean Six Sigma success stories in the Defense industry organized alphabetically.
+Below are Lean Six Sigma success stories in the Military industry organized alphabetically.
 For success stories in other industries, please visit our Lean Six Sigma Success Stories page.

 Defense Contract Management Agency